dsanders11/chromium-include-cleanup/README.md

 ## Scripts

+* `check_cl.py` - Proof-of-concept script to check if a CL should add or remove includes as a result of the changes being made
 * `post_process_compilation_db.py` - Post-process the clang compilation
   database for Chromium
 * `suggest_include_changes.py` - Suggests includes to add and remove